top of page

 This carefully designed and somewhat complex system helped plan a year's worth of programming.

 It's uncomfortable for me to list out the immense work I’ve done.
-My goal is not to brag or pat myself of the back, but to give context to the situation at hand and why I unfortunately am regretfully resigning from my leadership position in the Intown Atlanta GNPS.
+My goal is not to brag in any way or pat myself of the back, but to give context to the situation at hand and why I unfortunately am regretfully resigning from my leadership position in the Intown Atlanta GNPS.
 The ongoing chaos and lack of experienced leadership at the board level is making it impossible for me to effectively continue to facilitate quality programming initiatives, reach out to the community as a representative of the organization, engage and motivate volunteers, empower strong leaders, and continue to cheerfully volunteer to nurture this organization in addition to the hundreds of other things I've done.
-This is a hard and painful decision because I believe so much in the mission and potential this organization could have.
-Sadly, despite being supportive and respectful of those I work with there is a persistent lack of reciprocal respect and an oddly competitive mean girl leadership vibe complete with secret meetings and e-mails, snarky and passive-aggressive comments, and most bizarrely, alleged accusations of unfamiliar grievances from unnamed people about me.
+This is a hard and painful decision because I believe so much in the mission and potential this organization continues to have.
+Sadly, despite being supportive and respectful of those I work with there is a persistent lack of reciprocal respect, congeniality, and there's an oddly competitive mean girl leadership vibe complete with secret meetings and e-mails, snarky and passive-aggressive comments, and most bizarrely, alleged accusations of unfamiliar grievances from unnamed people about me.
 I'm a direct person and don’t have enough time left on this earth to spend a minute playing games of this sort.

 The drift towards pessimism and lack of a clear, mission driven positive direction made the pace of board level decisions eyelash pulling.
 I’m not kidding.